 Nygard’s lawyers argued that waiting in Headingley would put 79-year-old Nygard at an unjust risk of contracting COVID-19, citing Nygard’s age and health, likening life in a prison that has had over 250 cases, and still has a handful, to “Russian roulette.”

-Justice Bock granted the prosecution’s request for more time to review the new documents and prepare their case, which means Nygard stays in Headingley for now.
+Justice Bock granted the prosecution’s request for more time to review the new documents and prepare their case, which means Nygard will stay in Headingley for now.

 The new bail hearing for Nygard will happen the morning of January 19, and will continue into the 20th if it needs to.